aviramha/talks/rust-meetup-il-december/slides.md

 # What are we going to talk about?

-- This presentation is to showcase a bit of advanced, low level features of Rust.
+- This presentation is to showcase some advanced, low level features of Rust.
 - Rust is usually viewed as a safe haven for low level engineers, but usually they don't get too low.
 - This presentation is going to take us deep ;)
 - We'll use the open source of mirrord as examples!